ghacupha/erp-system/man-pages/Depreciation-module.md

     - Choose the fiscal year, fiscal quarter, and fiscal month to associate with this period.
     - If needed, provide additional information about the period.
     - Click "Save" to add the period to the job.

+`NOTE`: the system design has been created for and with the mental frame of depreciation being done
+      for a single period.
+Even the UAT is being done with that consideration in mind.
+Choosing a depreciation-period with more than one fiscal-month will not be ideal.
+If indeed that is the case, then it might be better to pick the last fiscal-month within the depreciation-period because the fiscal month is merely a tool with which we are framing reporting parameters for different periods.

 4. **Running the Depreciation Calculation:**
     - Once you have added the period for the job, you can create the job clicking the save button simultaneously initiating the depreciation sequence